lukenhoffman/Challenge-1/README.md

 Installation
 To run this website locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/marketing-agency.git Navigate to the project folder: cd marketing-agency Open index.html in your web browser to view the website.
+Clone the repository: git clone https://github.com/lukenhoffman/HomeworkUno.git Navigate to the project folder: cd HomeworkUno
+Open index.html in your web browser to view the website.
 Usage
 Visit the deployed website here to explore the Marketing Agency website.
 You can navigate through different sections, learn about the services offered, and contact the agency using the provided contact form.